-Samsung unveils its new foldable phone, the Galaxy Z Flip
+Samsung’s new foldable phone: Cheaper, but still a novelty

 Samsung says it added fibers to the gap between the hinge and the phone to keep out dust and improve hinge function, likely to address shortcomings of the Galaxy Fold.

-For everyone else, Samsung offers its S series.
+On the more traditional front, Samsung offers its S series.
 In a nod to the start of the 2020s, the South Korean company showed off the Galaxy S20, S20 Plus and S20 Ultra, skipping directly to the S20 from its previous S10 series.

 The S20 phones are designed to take high-quality pictures in dark settings, Samsung product manager Mark Holloway said.
 The phones can take both video and photos at the same time, using artificial intelligence to zero in on the best moments to capture the still images.